bufbuild/protoplugin/README.md

   and [`*protoregistry.Files`](https://pkg.go.dev/google.golang.org/protobuf@v1.32.0/reflect/protoregistry#Files)
 - Directly via the `FileDescriptorProtos`.

-The methods `GenerateFileDescriptors` and `GenerateFileDescriptorProtos` will provide file information only for those files specified in `file_to_generate`, while `AllFiles` and `AllFileDescriptorProtos` will provide file information for all files in `proto_file`.
+The methods `FileDescriptorsToGenerate` and `FileDescriptorProtosToGenerate` will provide file information only for those files specified in `file_to_generate`, while `AllFiles` and `AllFileDescriptorProtos` will provide file information for all files in `proto_file`.